In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 - Account research at scale.
 Before launching an ABM campaign targeting 200 companies, pull their recent posts to understand positioning, product focus, and messaging tone.
 This informs ad copy, landing pages, and outreach sequences.

 - Detecting product launches and updates.
 When a company announces a new feature or product on LinkedIn, it often signals a shift in priorities.
-If that shift aligns with what you sell, the timing is right.
+If that shift matches what you sell, the timing is right.

 - Tracking company culture and values.
 Posts about awards, team events, and culture initiatives reveal what a company cares about.
-This context makes your outreach more personal.
+That context makes outreach feel less like a template.

-- Monitoring customers.
-If you already work with a company, their public posts can alert you to expansion opportunities, new departments, or strategic pivots that create upsell potential.
+- Monitoring existing customers.
+If you already work with a company, their public posts can surface expansion opportunities, new departments, or strategic pivots that create upsell potential.

 cURL Example